 - Various techniques for ascending and descending

-In this one-hour session, Mark will pay special attention to one of the most sought-after adventures in the area—climbing Mont Blanc via the Gouter route.
+In this one-hour session, Mark paid special attention to one of the most sought-after adventures in the area—climbing Mont Blanc via the Gouter route.
 If you’re itching to follow in the footsteps of history and become a part of Mont Blanc’s long-standing legend, consider this webinar the very first step of your trip.
-After his presentation, Mark will hold a Q&A session to answer any of your eager questions.